antarctica/lantern/docs/infrastructure.md

   - For [Exporters](/docs/exporters.md) to publish content

 > [!IMPORTANT]
-> For auditing and to follow best practice, per-user IAM credentials, with suitable permissions to manage items in one
+> For auditing and to follow best practice, per-user IAM credentials, with
+> [Suitable Permissions](/docs/setup.md#iam-policy-for-static-website-hosting) to manage items in one these buckets,
-> or both of these buckets, SHOULD be used over common credentials.
+> SHOULD be used over common credentials.